 The greatest teams in NBA history are the ones that, while made up of individuals, are able to come together to form the perfection cohesive unit.
-Fans often envision these clubs operating as a five-man jazz ensemble, in which each member spaces the floor to improvise, deliver pinpoint passes, and score.
-On the other end of the court, a cohesive group coordinates traps, rotates to the ball on dribble drives, and recovers back in to help on defense for timely rebounding off the glass.
+Fans often envision these clubs operating as a five-man jazz ensemble; each member spacing the floor to improvise, deliver pinpoint passes, and score.
+On the other end of the court, this group coordinates traps, rotates to the ball on dribble drives, and recovers back in to help on defense for timely rebounding off the glass.

-It can often be hard to describe individual greatness with mere words because the aura of excellence is best observed through eyewitness accounts.
-Basketball fans often simplify the meaning of greatness to a collection of first names: Wilt, Larry, Magic, and Michael.
+By all accounts, it can difficult to adequately describe individual greatness with mere words.
+After all, the aura of excellence is best observed through eyewitness accounts.
+Therefore, basketball fans tend to simplify the meaning of greatness to a collection of first names: Wilt, Larry, Magic, and Michael.
 While the following list of great players for each position involves some opinion, the way we see it, this composition cannot be defeated.